 of Google for Webmasters, such as proper meta tag copy, no frames

 on the homepage, search text copy on the homepage page, along with

-proof that our URL was in fact registered with Google using their
+proof that my URL was in fact registered with Google using their

 Knowing freedom really is knowledge,